Overview

 equity securities will generally fluctuate with market conditions.
 Stock markets tend to move in

 cycles, with periods of rising prices and periods of falling prices.
-Prices of equity securities tend to
+Prices of equity securities tend

-fixed income securities.
+volatility than fixed income securities.

 •